SpikyClip/llrnaseq/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It typically uses Docker/Singularity containers making installation trivial and results highly reproducible.
+It  uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.

-However, as Docker is unavailable on the LIMS-HPCC the local version of Singularity is outdated, this pipeline has a `-profile lims` profile to switch the process environment manager to [environment modules](http://modules.sourceforge.net/).
-Nevertheless, it still has the options to use the other native `docker` and `singularity` profiles which should work if run on a computer that has access to those programs, or if the LIMS-HPCC is updated to support them in the future.
+As the new cluster now has `singularity` support, the best profile to run the pipeline is now `-profile lims,singularity`.

 ## Pipeline summary